The board is very active and meets three times a year as a full board to oversee the work of the charity. There are also

 LLB (Hons), BA (Hons), PR.
 Dip

 Stephanie joined the Montessori St Nicholas Charity in October 2006.
 She is currently Diary Secretary and assistant to the CEO and deals with the administration for the Head Office.
 She is also responsible for the administration of the magazine department including subscriptions and classified job advertising as well as updating key sections of the Charity and MCI website.

 BA (Hons), Marketing Dip.

-Mandy joined Montessori St Nicholas in 2006 after leaving the education book publishing world to have her baby daughter, Sophie.
-She is the Commercial and Marketing Manager and is responsible for getting Montessori known and more importantly understood in the UK.
-She also promotes the benefits of Montessori teaching as an inspiring career option for people from all walks of life.
+Mandy joined Montessori St Nicholas in 2006 after leaving the education publishing world.
+She is Communications Director and is responsible for getting Montessori known and more importantly understood in the UK.
+She is also responsible for promoting MCI’s Montessori teacher training courses in the UK and internationally.

 MBA, PG Dip, BA